billfitzgerald/infosec-primer/testing_scenarios.md

 ## E2.1 Summary

-[Encryption](glossary.md#h.glossary-encryption) and [transport layer security](glossary.md#h.glossary-transport-layer-security) are among the fundamental components of securing applications and the information they transmit and store.
+[Encryption](glossary.md#h.glossary-encryption) and [Transport Layer Security](glossary.md#h.glossary-transport-layer-security) are among the fundamental components of securing applications and the information they transmit and store.
 Encryption converts information into an unintelligible form that can only be decoded (or "decrypted") by a recipient who holds the code required to reverse the encryption.
 "Transport layer" is a technical term for the mechanisms and pathways used to transmit information between a user and an Internet service.
-"Transport layer security" (or TLS), as the name implies, refers to the suite of protocols and techniques used to protect the security, privacy, and integrity of Internet communications.
-TLS is often also called "SSL" ([secure socket layer](glossary.md#h.glossary-secure-socket-layer)), particularly when used with browser and application communications.
+"Transport Layer Security" (or TLS), as the name implies, refers to the suite of protocols and techniques used to protect the security, privacy, and integrity of Internet communications.
+TLS is often also called "SSL" ([Secure Socket Layer](glossary.md#h.glossary-secure-socket-layer)), particularly when used with browser and application communications.
 Strictly speaking, SSL is a precursor of TLS, but the terms are commonly used interchangeably.
 To be consistent with other documentation and discussion, this document uses "SSL" in contexts where it is typically called SSL (such as browser traffic with a server), and "TLS" elsewhere.

 TLS protects the integrity of Internet communications in two important ways: Adding trust that the messages are coming from the authentic source and have not been tampered with, and protecting the privacy of the message contents from others who may access network traffic.